 A $40 million settlement has been reached in the Facebook video metrics lawsuit.
-The settlement would provide cash recoveries to individuals and companies that purchased video advertising on Facebook, without the need to file a claim.
+The settlement agreement would provide cash recoveries to individuals and companies that purchased video advertising on Facebook, without the need to file a claim.
 There is no claim form.
+The settlement has been preliminarily approved by the court.
 If the settlement is granted final approval, money will be sent out automatically.
 You do not need to do anything.

 Our attorneys initiated a class action lawsuit against Facebook in January 2017 on behalf of purchasers of video ads on Facebook.
 The lawsuit came on the heels of a disclosure by the Wall Street Journal that Facebook had significantly overstated its metrics for the average time spent watching videos on its platform.
 The lawsuit alleged that advertisers relied on Facebook’s overstated metrics, believed their ads were performing better than they actually were, and as a result, purchased more video advertising on Facebook than they otherwise would have.

 Plaintiffs Amend Their Complaint to Add Allegations of Fraud

 After conducting discovery and reviewing documents that Facebook produced, Plaintiffs filed an amended complaint, to add an allegation of fraud.
 Plaintiffs state in one of their filings that after gaining “access to Facebook’s internal records,” Plaintiffs “discovered that Facebook’s inflation of average view times was far from an honest mistake.”
 The filing discusses four categories of new allegations.

 Earlier in the litigation, Facebook moved to dismiss Plaintiffs’ complaint on legal grounds.
 The court mostly denied those motions, allowing the case to proceed to discovery.
 It is expected that the court will consider the question of class certification sometime in 2019.

 Algorithm Error Excludes Video Views Under 3 Seconds